londonmeanswild/museum-experience/_clients/ci-review.md

 #### task analysis questions

 1. Who is going to use the design?
 ⋅⋅⋅ In our current ideation, curators will use the technological aspect of our design.
+We will still try to incorporate museum visitors as much as possible, but the curators will be the main focus.
 2. What tasks do they now perform?
 ⋅⋅⋅ They create exhibits based on time, date, style, or theme.
 Curators select artwork and arrange pieces in specific sequences in order to educate, inspire, or confront visitors.
 Curators also ocassionally review feedback left from people who are willing to engage with current WCMA systems (exhibition feedback and feedback given to front-desk staff).
 3. What tasks are desired?